janglehorse/janglehorse.github.io/_posts/2017-8-14-In-the-Wild.md

   <li>Humility</li>
 </ul>

 Its simple to understand, and very difficult to do.
 In fact, I would say no one can do it on their own, and it takes a lifetime to learn.
-Faith, community, yoga have all helped me get live this out.
 In practicing the above 3 things, I have had to actively move away from the following:

 <ul>
   <li>Negative self-talk/thinking</li>